michelgrootjans/dot-game/scripts/requirement.md

 Make the length of the simulation an optional parameter TIME that defaults to 60 Parameters should be provided as `./scripts/work_hard.sh TIME=30`.

-starting an iteration is done by calling `http -f POST :3000/api/games/dummy/iterations duration=[duration in miliseconds]` creating an item and adding it to the backlog is done by calling `http -f POST :3000/api/games/dummy/tasks taskId='[id]'` moving an item to the next column is done by calling `http -f POST :3000/api/games/dummy/tasks/[id]/move` rejecting a task is done by calling `http -f POST :3000/api/games/dummy/tasks/[id]/reject`
+starting an iteration is done by calling `curl -X POST -d "duration=[duration in miliseconds]" http://localhost:3000/api/games/dummy/iterations` creating an item and adding it to the backlog is done by calling `curl -X POST -d "taskId=[id]" http://localhost:3000/api/games/dummy/tasks` moving an item to the next column is done by calling `curl -X POST http://localhost:3000/api/games/dummy/tasks/[id]/move` rejecting a task is done by calling `curl -X POST http://localhost:3000/api/games/dummy/tasks/[id]/reject`

 create a second script /scripts/limit_wip.sh this script has the same requirements as above, with an extra constraint:
 - the total work in progress is the number of tasks that have been created and are not done or rejected
-- the PO not allowed to create a task if the total work in progress is 10 or more
+- the PO is not allowed to create a task if the total work in progress is 10 or more
 - make this wip-limit an optional parameter WIP that defaults to 10

 Update readme.md accordingly